lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.41 Woodrow & Chelsea joins ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Woodrow's title [Doppelganger], Items see below    |

 In this multi-part sub quest, Woodrow is mistaken for someone else by people all over the world.
-You can trigger this event by speaking with a travler in the tavern in Janos.
-There are people scattered all over the world as shown in thetable below.
+You can trigger this event by speaking with a traveler at the tavern in Janos.
+There are people scattered all over the world as shown in the table below.
 Speaking to them will get you more information.
 The three most important locations are in Janos, Darilsheid, and Neustdat.
 After speaking with these three, a portait of "Woodrow" will appear in the halls of Heidelberg Castle.
 It may help reveal who he is being mistaken for.
-You can recceive the title of "Doppelganager" when you speak to everyone listed in the table.
+You can recceive the title of "Doppelganger" when you speak to everyone listed in the table.

 excel table